getspine/spinesible/README.md

 Step 3: DNS
 -----------

-Hostnames are a powerful concept, with the power to quickly convey useful information about any node in your infrastructure.
-This is why Spinesible creates custom [internal Route 53 zones](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html):
+Hostnames are a powerful concept, with the ability to cheaply convey useful information about any node in your infrastructure.
+This is why Spinesible creates custom [private Route 53 zones](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html):

 ```yaml
 spine_route53_zones: